What are your weaknesses?

 “I always say that I work with my Executive, so if they are demanding, I like to find out why.
-If they are under a lot of pressure, I can help to reduce that pressure by working with them in a calm and professional manner and, getting through the work and meeting deadlines.
+If they are under a lot of pressure, I can help to reduce that pressure by working with them calmly and professionally and getting through the work and meeting deadlines.
 If it is in their nature to think everything is urgent and needs to be done straight away, I make sure I communicate so that I am not on the backfoot.
-I find that once I am working well with my Executive, we both understand each other’s strengths and weaknesses, and we frequently communicate the difficult aspects of their character become less abrasive.”
+I find that once I am working well with my Executive, we both understand each other’s strengths and weaknesses, and we frequently communicate the difficult aspects of their character to become less abrasive.”

 What are you looking for in your career development?

-This question is always difficult for assistants to answer because firstly you don’t want to answer in a way that suggests you are using the job as a stepping stone to something better and secondly that you are lacking ambition.
+This question is always tricky for assistants to answer because firstly, you don’t want to respond in a way that suggests you are using the job as a stepping stone to something better and secondly that you lack ambition.
 Your answer wants to land somewhere in the middle of ‘just an assistant’ territory and world domination.

 “I want to progressively earn more responsibility and participate in more projects and activities over time.
-I would like to manage a team at some point and lead projects.
-I would like my career development to reflect the new challenges I am setting myself.
-So ideally I’d like to attend courses or have some time for self-study so that I can learn new skills which will progress my career and benefit the organisation as a whole.”
+I want to manage a team at some point and lead projects.
+I want my career development to reflect the new challenges I am setting myself.
+So ideally, I’d like to attend courses or have some time for self-study so that I can learn new skills which will progress my career and benefit the organisation as a whole.”

 What has been your biggest professional disappointment?

 Oh, this is a horrible question!
 It is, however, fairly common, so don’t let this question get the better of you.
-Don’t whatever you do give an example of something that was completely your fault and caused a lot of problems – like that time you forgot to organise your manager’s Visa to Russia and they ended up in prison.
+Don’t whatever you do, give an example of something that was entirely your fault and caused many problems – like that time you forgot to organise your Manager’s Visa to Russia and they ended up in prison.
 Yes, it is a funny story but not one to share with your new employer!
-Instead, describe something that was not in your control, that had an impact on you personally, how you got over it and what positive outcomes you have taken from the experience.
+Instead, describe something that was not in your control, which impacted you personally, how you got over it, and what positive outcomes you have taken from the experience.

 Do you consider yourself to be successful?

-Yes, should be the only answer to this question, but a little humour will help you answer without sounding like an egomaniac.
-Think of an example that shows you have achieved more than your role required, such as that great event you managed or the extremely complex trip you organised for your Executive.
-With any example that you use demonstrate that you set yourself objective and goals, which you worked really hard to achieve and that you are proud of your successes.
-If you are applying for your first assistant role refer back to your studies, this would be my example:
+Yes, it should be the only answer to this question, but a little humour will help you answer without sounding like an egomaniac.
+Think of an example that shows you have achieved more than your role required, such as that great event you managed or the incredibly complex trip you organised for your Executive.
+With any example that you use to demonstrate that you set yourself objectives and goals, you worked hard to achieve and are proud of your successes.
+If you are applying for your first assistant role, refer back to your studies, this would be my example:

-“During University I worked part time while completing my course.
-I had to balance my studies with a part time role that ultimately paid for my education.
-I learnt very quickly how to manage my time so that I didn’t neglect my job or my studies.
-I am proud that I managed to achieve my results while gaining work experiences that will help me in my chosen career.
+“During University, I worked part-time while completing my course.
+I had to balance my studies with a part-time role that ultimately paid for my education.
+I learned very quickly how to manage my time not to neglect my job or my studies.
+I am proud that I managed to achieve my results while gaining work experiences to help me in my chosen career.
 I feel like my time at university has given me the confidence to be successful in the future.”

 Give me an example of a goal that you set yourself and how you went about achieving it?

-The example could be something personal like completing your first marathon or it could be work related – either way make sure you pick something that really gives you a chance to shine.
-If you do decide to use an example from your career, make sure you mention the impact on your career development and what you have learnt as a result.
+The example could be something personal like completing your first marathon, or it could be work-related – either way, make sure you pick something that gives you a chance to shine.
+If you decide to use an example from your career, make sure you mention the impact on your career development and what you have learnt as a result.

-“After a few years working as a Personal Assistant I really wanted to take the next step and move up to an Executive Assistant working with board level directors.
-I felt this was the best way for me to move forward in my career so I set myself a challenge to achieve the promotion within two years.
-Firstly, I made sure that I was getting all of the basic functions of my role right and that I was able to complete every fundamental task easily and quickly.
-Once I had procedures in place to deal with my administrative tasks, I started to ask for more challenging tasks.
-My manager knew that I was capable of taking on more work so asked me to help out on various business-wide projects.
-I worked really hard to ensure that on each of these projects people knew who I was, what I was capable of and that I was willing to work really hard.
-Just after a year and a half I was headhunted by a board level Director to work as their Executive Assistant.
-I was really pleased with my success.
+“After a few years working as a Personal Assistant, I wanted to take the next step and move up to an Executive Assistant working with board-level directors.
+I felt this was the best way to move forward in my career, so I set myself a challenge to achieve the promotion within two years.
+Firstly, I made sure that I was getting all of the basic functions of my role right and that I could complete every fundamental task easily and quickly.
+Once I had procedures to deal with my administrative tasks, I started to ask for more challenging tasks.
+My Manager knew that I could take on more work, so they asked me to help out on various business-wide projects.
+I worked hard to ensure that on each of these projects, people knew who I was, what I was capable of and that I was willing to work hard.
+Just after a year and a half, I was headhunted by a board-level Director to work as their Executive Assistant.
+I was pleased with my success.
 Setting that goal not only meant I received a promotion, but I picked up many new skills along the way.”

 Can you give me an example of a positive change that you have made in an organisation?

-The thing to remember with scenario based questions is that you don’t have to give a really complicated answer and you don’t have to pick examples that make you sound amazing.
-Obviously you have to give an example that shows you in the best light, but don’t spend half an hour describing the scenario.
-Keep your answers short and more importantly structured.
+The thing to remember with scenario-based questions is that you don’t have to give a complicated answer, and you don’t have to pick examples that make you sound amazing.
+You have to provide an example that shows you in the best light, but don’t spend half an hour describing the scenario.
+Keep your answers short and, more importantly, structured.

 “I was working with a Director that was not the most organised person when it came to paperwork.
-He would often turn up to meetings without the correct supporting papers or they would have doodles all over them, which didn’t help his reputation.
-He was very self-reliant so he didn’t want me to touch his unique filing system.
-I knew that I could help him so in the first few months of working together, I started to print out his email attachments and anything that he might need for an upcoming meeting.
-Before I went home every evening I would print out his calendar and attach the correct paperwork for his meetings the next day.
-I would pop the file on his desk so that he had everything he needed for the following morning.
+He would often turn up to meetings without the correct supporting papers, or they would have doodles all over them, which didn’t help his reputation.
+He was very self-reliant, so he didn’t want me to touch his unique filing system.
+I knew that I could help him, so I started to print out his email attachments and anything that he might need for an upcoming meeting in the first few months of working together.
+Before I went home every evening, I would print out his calendar and attach the correct paperwork for his meetings the next day.
+I would pop the file on his desk to have everything he needed for the following morning.
 He loved the idea and became more reliant on my help.
-It was a really positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”
+It was a positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”

 Can you give me an example of a time you have worked with a difficult person and how you dealt with the situation?

-During every competency based interview you will be asked about your people management skills.
+During every competency-based interview, you will be asked about your people management skills.
 It is always worth having a story or two in the back of your mind as this is such a common question.
-In your answer do show that you dealt with the situation yourself (rather than referring it to HR), if you have had a horrendous experience either tone it down or use another example.
-Again, don’t spend too long answering questions that provoke negative answers, you want to move on to questions that allow you to shine.
-Do remember with any negative question make your answer as positive as possible and inject some humour to show that this person has not affected your self-esteem.
+In your answer, do show that you dealt with the situation yourself (rather than referring it to HR).
+If you have had a horrendous experience, either tone it down or use another example.
+Again, don’t spend too long answering questions that provoke negative answers; you want to move on to questions that allow you to shine.
+Do remember with any negative item, make your answer as positive as possible, and inject humour to show that this person has not affected your self-esteem.

 “I did work with a manager a few years ago that I struggled to get on with.
-I thought at the time his position in the company was under threat and to compensate he would try to exert power over me by giving me very menial tasks, for example, he would ask me to fill his stapler with staples, which could be quite disrespectful.
-I put up with his behaviour for a while because I wanted to understand why he was acting in that way.
-I did have to push back and in the end, I think he respected me because I stuck up for myself.”
+I thought at the time his position in the Company was under threat, and to compensate, he would try to exert power over me by giving me very menial tasks.
+For example, he would ask me to fill his stapler with staples, which could be quite disrespectful.
+I put up with his behaviour for a while because I wanted to understand why he acted that way.
+I did have to push back, and in the end, I think he respected me because I stuck up for myself.”

-Can you give me an example of great customer service?
+Can you give me an example of excellent customer service?

 This question could come in a few different forms, but it ultimately relates to you doing something above and beyond your usual duties.
-Have a few examples ready because you will probably be asked this type of question a number of times throughout the interview.
-Remember your answer doesn’t have to be related to your experiences as an assistant it could be a job you had a University or a volunteer role you have outside of work.
+Have a few examples ready because you will probably be asked this question several times throughout the interview.
+Remember, your answer doesn’t have to be related to your experiences as an assistant; it could be a job you had at a University or a volunteer role you have outside of work.

 Can you give me an example of a complex task you have worked on and how you ensured its success?

-This is a great question and deserves an answer that really makes you stand out from the crowd.
-Assistants have to deal with complex tasks all the time, so use something that will relate to the role you are applying for.
+This is a great question and deserves an answer that makes you stand out from the crowd.
+Assistants have to deal with complex tasks all the time, so use something related to the role you are applying for.
 For example:

 “I once organised a trip for a boss that was touring our offices in Asia and Australasia.
 It was difficult to organise because of the time difference and distances between each location.
-There was also the issue that my manager had not been to a few of the destinations and was worried they wouldn’t be able to navigate public transport as they would usually do in say New York or other locations they had been to numerous times before.
-I initially worked on the travel plans myself, but ultimately decided to contact a fellow PA in each office and ask for their help.
-I needed to have local knowledge and they were able to put me in touch with the best hotels and car hire companies.
+There was also the issue that my Manager had not been to a few of the destinations.
+They were worried they wouldn’t be able to navigate public transport as they would usually do in, say, New York or other locations they had been to numerous times before.
+I initially worked on the travel plans myself but ultimately decided to contact a fellow PA in each office and ask for their help.
+I needed to have local knowledge, and they were able to put me in touch with the best hotels and car hire companies.
 Another issue was the different temperatures in each country.
-Australia was still experiencing warm weather, but it had started to turn cold in Japan, so I made sure my manager was aware of what to pack.
+Australia was still experiencing warm weather, but it had started to turn cold in Japan, so I made sure my Manager was aware of what to pack.
 During her trip, I kept in touch with her every day, despite the time difference and made sure everything was running smoothly.”

 Can you give me an example of how you have handled multiple priorities?